jonas-birkeli/countryinfo_api/README.md

 1. CountriesNow API (http://129.241.150.113:3500/api/v0.1/)
 2. REST Countries API (http://129.241.150.113:8080/v3.1/)

-The service processes and transforms data from these sources to provide a unified interface for country information.
+The service processes and transform data from these sources to provide a unified interface for country information.

 ## Deployment